transmissions11/solcurity/README.md

 - `C49` - When fuzzing functions that only operate on specific numerical ranges use modulo to tighten the fuzzer's inputs (such as `x = x % 10000 + 1` to restrict from 1 to 10,000).
 - `C50` - Use ternary expressions to simplify branching logic wherever possible.
 - `C51` - When operating on more than one address, ask yourself what happens if they're the same.
+- `C52` - Cache the length in for loops.
+Explanation [here](https://gist.github.com/hrkrshnn/ee8fabd532058307229d65dcd5836ddc#caching-the-length-in-for-loops)
+- `C53` - Consider using atleast Solidity v0.8.9 and up to avoid compiler bugs like Keccak Caching, ABI decoder bug for multi-dimensional memory arrays, signed immutables and user defined value types bug.
+This has the bonus of the compiler giving you more gas optimizations and safety checks for free.

 ## External Calls